cups up on the warm humid dead wood

 - Diet

 - Saprotrophic: feeds on decaying wood of native broadleaf trees.
-Grows on fallen branches, twigs and woody debris in damp, shaded forests.
 Prefers well-rotted wood.

 - Habitat

-- Grows on decaying wood in warm, humid forests of upper North Island.
-Forms small, cup-shaped bright pink to orange-red fruiting bodies on short slender stems, like tiny goblets.
+- Grows on decaying wood in warm, humid forests.
+Forms small, cup-shaped bright pink fruiting bodies.

 - Range

 - Northern North Island, particularly in Northland, Auckland and Coromandel.
-Most common in warm, humid lowland forests.
-Also found in tropical Australia, Asia and South America.
+Also found globally.

 - Endemism